 The issue can snowball into more expensive repairs like damaged pistons, bent valves, and failed cooling systems if left unattended.

-Can the 22-RE Handle a Turbo?
+Can the 22R and 22-RE Handle Forced Induction?

 It churns out 135 hp and 173 lb-ft of torque.
 Not the most exciting power figures in today’s motoring scene, but a sizable amount for a runabout in the late 80s.